kioneta/kioneta/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently looking for jog as data analytic.
+- 🔭 I’m currently looking for job as data analytics.
+- Im a begginer in big data analisys, but im already have some relevant expirience such as:
+- ⚡ I wrote a data converter on VBA for my previous work.
+- 👯 I made a lot of dashboards for my team and manager.
+- 🌱 I worked directly with LDA model and selected the appropriate parameters for the model.